NieneB/InternshipReport/index.md

 <img src="img/flowchart_Method.jpg">
 </figure>

 This research will be a design-oriented research, trying to fulfill the design goals and objectives.
 By taking the objectives into account, the goals will be fulfilled.
-There fore the objectives are given numbers and letters, to easily refer to them, when they are covered.
+There fore the objectives are given letter and numbers, to easily refer to them, when they are covered.
 See figure <a class="xref" href="#method"> </a> for an overview of the working procedure and where the specific objectives are addressed.
 The whole process will be more iterative and chaotic then the overview shows.
 Most creative choices and decisions will be taken by the researcher and her preferences.

 Once the general goal was established; making a web-based geo-visualization, the case study in the field of cultural heritage had to be defined.
 This, because the internship is conducted for the project Heritage&Location at the Waag Society.
 In the project several heritage institutions take part, and so came into contact with possible data providers.
 After explaining the general goal of this study to them, the data needed for this report was provided by  *Rijksdienst voor Cultureel Erfgoed*.